emolinac/clas-hadron-corrections/README.md

 - Make sure to follow the order/dependence described in the diagram above.
 For instance, you need all the resulting files from *centroids* to use *get-rc*.

 ### Tutorial to obtain acceptance-corrected data
-Lets say we want the acceptance corrected data for the liquid target results of the Fe runs.
+Lets say we want the acceptance-corrected data for the liquid target results of the Fe runs.
-1. In *send-jobs-acc.sh*, set the following variables:
+1. In *send-jobs-acc.sh*, set the target variables:
 ```
-# Set target to use!
 simu_target=1   # 0->C, 1->Fe, 2->Pb, 3->D2
 data_target=1   # 0->C, 1->Fe, 2->Pb
 vertex_cut=1    # 1->liquid, 2->solid